On three families of dense Puiseux monoids: -Prime Reciprocal Monoids

+For a nonempty set $P$ consisting of primes, it seems that the Puiseux monoid $M_P := \langle \frac1{p} : p \in P\big\rangle$ was first considered in the setting of commutative ring theory~\cite[Example~2.1]{AAZ90} (for $P = \pp$).
+In the mentioned example, $M_P$ is the monoid of exponents of the monoid algebra $F[M]$ (where $F$ was taken to be a field), which was proved to be an integral domain that satisfies the ACCP but is not a BFD (see~\cite[Proposition~4.2]{fG22}).
+Our main purpose in this section is to discuss a natural generalization of the monoids $M_P$ and then provide insight into the atomicity of this generalized family.
+We note that another generalization of the prime reciprocal Puiseux monoid was recently considered in~\cite[Proposition~3.1]{GG25} by Geroldinger and the second author in connection with the length-sets of monoid algebras not having the bounded factorization property.

-\begin{definition} For $k \in \nn$, a Puiseux monoid $M$ is a \emph{$k$-primary monoid} if it can be generated by a set $S$ such that $\mathsf{d}(s)$ is the product of $k$ distinct primes for all $s \in S$. \end{definition}
+\begin{defin} For an infinite set $P$ consisting of primes in $\mathbb{P}$ and $k \in \nn$, a \emph{$k$-prime reciprocal} (\emph{Puiseux}) \emph{monoid} over $P$ is a Puiseux monoid generated by a set $S$ such that $\mathsf{d}(s)$ is the product of $k$ distinct primes in $P$ for all $s \in S$. \end{defin}

-Observe that the $1$-primary monoids are precisely the primary monoids.
-For a set $S$ and a nonnegative integer $n$, let us denote by $\binom Sn$ the collection of subsets of $S$ of cardinality $n$.
-The \emph{elementary} $k$-primary monoid is the monoid
+For a set $S$ and a nonnegative integer $n$, we let $\binom Sn$ denote the collection of subsets of $S$ of cardinality~$n$.
+The \emph{elementary} $k$-prime reciprocal monoid over an infinite set of primes $P$ is the monoid

-We call the elements of $S_k$ \emph{elementary generators} of $M_k$.
-Although Proposition~\ref{prop:generalized PPM are hereditarily atomic} might suggest that $k$-primary monoids are hereditarily atomic, this is far from being the case.
+We call the elements of $S_k$ the \emph{elementary generators} of $M_{P,k}$.
+We now show that while the elementary 1-prime reciprocal monoid is atomic, for each $k \ge 2$, every elementary $k$-prime reciprocal monoid is antimatter.